-On durability, the ECEEN Solar Backpack 7 W Solar Panel is made with nylon & polyester fabric.
+On durability, the backpack is made with nylon & polyester fabric.
 While the nylon part offers tear resistance because of its stretchiness, the polyester part provides some water resistance.

-Besides the nylon & polyester fabric, the ECEEN Solar Backpack 7W Solar Panel is covered with polyester lining to enhance the water resistance further.
-Of course, this does not mean you should let the bag get soaked in the rain.
+Besides the nylon & polyester fabric, the solar backpack is covered with polyester lining to enhance the water resistance further.
+Of course, this does not mean you should let the it get soaked in the rain.
 But you can rest assured minimal rain drizzle will not get past the lining.

 The solar panels attached to the ECEEN 7W Solar are detachable.
 So, getting a replacement should be easy.
-You only get one 5v USB port, unlike the ECEEN External Frame Hiking Backpack.
+You only get one 5v USB port, unlike the ECEEN Hiking Backpack.

-Weighing 3.31 pounds, the ECEEN 7W Solar is one of the heaviest backpacks on our list.
-Only the Voltaic Backpack is heavier.
+Weighing 3.31 pounds, the ECEEN 7W Solar is the heaviest backpack on our list.
 So, you may look away if you want something lighter.